Samseppiol/react-redux/section_1/README.md

 ## Constructor
 > Runs automatically in class based components.
 > Initialises variables etc, sounds very similar to initialise method in ruby.

+> Only within constructor do you manipulate this.state
+> When you want to change the state outside of a constructor you use this.setState